crear-proyecto-con-entity-framework

 dotnet ef database update

-Finally, run the project to ensure everything works correctly:
+Finally, run the project to make sure everything is working correctly:

 dotnet run

-If everything is set up correctly, you should see a message in the console indicating that the project has run without errors.
+If everything is configured correctly, you should see a message in the console indicating that the project has run without errors.